magicalyak/minishift-up/README.md

       openshift_client_dest: /usr/local/bin
       openshift_force_client_copy: yes
       use_hyperkit: no
+      minishift_addons_enable: no
+      minishift_addons:
+        - anyuid: no
+        - registry_route: no
+        - admissions_webhooks: no
+        - htpasswd_identity_provider: no
+        - xpaas: no
+        - redhat_registry_logon: no
+        - che: no
+        - prometheus: no
+        - admin_user: yes
+      minishift_addons_community_enable: no
+      minishift_addons_community_path: $HOME/Downloads/git
+      minishift_addons_community:
+        - ansible_server_broker: no
+        - dotnet: no
+        - example: no
+        - grafana: no
+        - helm: no
+        - istio: no
+        - management_infra: no
+        - workshop: no
+        - eap_cd: no
 ```

 After you install the role, copy *minishift-nginx.yml* to your project directory, and execute it with the `--ask-become-pass` option.
 For example: